 When you sell or “write” an options contract, any number of strategies may be put into play using calls and puts.
 Here are a few:

-- Calls: Selling calls is one way investors insulate long-term positions from short-term drawdowns in value.
+- Calls: Selling call options is one way investors insulate long-term positions from short-term drawdowns in value.
 By selling a call, falling asset prices ensure that the premium is realized as profit.
-These types of strategies favor a bearish market bias and are commonly executed in the equities markets.
+These types of strategies will favor a bearish market bias and are commonly executed in the equities markets.

-- Puts: When a trader sells a put, a bullish position is essentially opened in the market.
-The contract represents an obligation to buy at the distinct strike price at some point before expiration.
+- Puts: When a trader sells a put option, a bullish position is essentially opened in the market.
+This contract represents an obligation to buy at the distinct strike price at some point before its expiration date.
 Thus, if asset values hold firm above strike, the contract expires worthless, and the premium becomes realized profit.

 Is It Better to Buy or Sell Options?

-It’s no secret that market participants selling options typically outperform buyers at a near 60/40 clip.
-The odds favor the party that writes the contract, due to the concept of time decay.
+It’s no secret that market participants selling options typically outperform buyers at a nearly 60/40 clip.
+The odds favor the party that writes the contract because of the concept of time decay.